ajvn/kubernetes-localhost/README.md

 `monitoring/prometheus-example.yaml`.
 Full blown setup with node-exporter, kube-state-metrics, alertmanager, and Grafana is a bit too resource expensive for what this project aims to achieve.

+## Image registry
+Docker Registry v2 is used for image registry inside of the cluster.
+If you wish to use it, you can access it on port 30001.
+Simple web ui is hosted on port 30002 (check endpoints in `docker-registry` namespace).
+You will have to add [insecure registry entry](https://docs.docker.com/registry/insecure/) to your docker daemon.

+**Note:**
+In case web ui is not showing repositories properly, check `REGISTRY_URL` in its deployment, and make sure it has proper value.

 ## Requirements
 * [Vagrant](https://www.vagrantup.com/)